-Mnuchin considering U.S. sanctions over Turkey's S-400 purchase
+U.S. eyeing sanctions over Turkey's S-400 buy: Mnuchin

 Ankara and Washington have been at loggerheads over Turkey’s purchase of the S-400 system, which the United States says is not compatible with NATO defenses and poses a threat to Lockheed Martin’s F-35 ‘stealth’ fighter jet.

+Washington has previously warned Turkey that it will face sanctions over the purchase and removed the country from its f-35 program, but Ankara has so far dismissed the warnings.

+The dispute over the air defense missile system is one of several issues straining ties between the United States and Turkey that include the ongoing conflict in Syria, among others.

-Reporting by David Lawder; Editing by Kevin Liffey
+Reporting by David Lawder and Susan Heavey; Editing by Kevin Liffey and Nick Zieminski